 We give credit transfer for an HNC in Water Operations studied at Glasgow Clyde College into our degree level study.
 Pathways have been identified that are of particular relevance to the industry and which are also the ideal lead-in to the MSc in Water and Environmental Management at Heriot-Watt University.

 The partnership, launched in 2015, supports the Scottish Government’s ambition of becoming the first Hydro Nation, committed to maximising the economic, health, social wellbeing and environmental benefits of Scotland’s water.

 Dr James Miller, the then Director of The Open University in Scotland, is pictured signing the partnership agreement.

 Bachelor of Engineering (BEng) degrees are among the qualifications that engineering staff at Rolls-Royce's Scottish sites have the opportunity to gain, through our collaboration with the company and Unite the Union.

-Engineering Inspector Brian Ronald (pictured right) from East Kilbride was awarded a Bachelor of Science (BSc) Open degree, with a focus on Engineering, Design, Environment and Development, in 2016.
-Read more here.
+Brian Ronald from East Kilbride (pictured right) was an Engineering Inspector when he was awarded a Bachelor of Science (BSc) Open degree, with a focus on Engineering, Design, Environment and Development, in 2016.